masao-kunii/slackbot-on-raspberrypi/README.md

 - You can see `plugins/plugin.py` for other features.

 ## Pre-requisite
+- AWS and SLACK account and the access keys
+- For raspberry pi
   - OS: Raspbian
   - Any speaker device HDMI or 3.5mm jack
   - Python3 and pip3
   - Export these environment variables
     - AWS_CLIENT_SECRET
     - AWS_ACCESS_KEY
     - AWS_REGION
     - SLACK_API_TOKEN

 ## Installation & Run
 1. Install python libraries